alexandre-lassagne/Mapping-to-SNPCalling/README.md

-These 3 scrcipts permit to create a vcf from fastq data
+These 3 scripts permit to create a vcf from fastq data.